 Corinne Underwood is the director of business development at BlueStar Coachlines.

-She says these days motorcoaches are so luxurious and well-equipped that terms like “bus” hardly even apply.
+She says that, these days, motorcoaches are so luxurious and well-equipped you can’t really even call them buses anymore.

 BlueStar’s coaches, for example, come chalked full of options like complimentary wifi, reclining seats, fully equipped entertainment systems and onboard washrooms.

 Tolpinrud says a trip on a motor coach not only feels better than cramming into a car, but that getting team together can do wonders for team chemistry.